metwork-framework/mfextaddon_scientific/docs/300-configuration_guide.md

 ??? warning "you are using a <= 0.9 version?"
     If you are using a <= 0.9 version, you also need a `[INCLUDE_config.ini]` special line at the very beginning of your `config.ini` file.

+## How to configure a MetWork plugin?

+Most of configuration concepts explained here are also available for MetWork plugins.

+Please refer ton the "Plugin Guide" for details and specific things.